Mascouche line

-Mascouche (also designated exo5, known during planning as Repentigny–Mascouche) is a commuter railway line in Greater Montreal, Quebec, Canada.
-It is operated by Exo, the organization that operates public transport services across this region.
+Mascouche (also designated exo15, known during planning as Repentigny–Mascouche) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network across this region.

-Opened on December 1, 2014, by Exo's predecessor agency, the Agence Métropolitaine de transport (AMT), the Montreal region's sixth commuter train line required the construction of 10 new train stations, several civil engineering structures and 13 km of new railway track.
-This includes some track in the median of the A 640 between Repentigny and Mascouche.
+Opened on December 1, 2014, by Exo's predecessor agency, the Agence métropolitaine de transport (AMT), the Montreal region's sixth commuter train line required the construction of 10 new train stations, several civil engineering structures, and 13 km of new railway track.
+This includes some track in the median of Autoroute 640 between Repentigny and Mascouche.